Kgiabou/Exploratory_Analyses/README.md

 ### Exploratory_Analyses

-Funcrtions for exploratory andalyses from the Data Science Specialization John Hopkins
+Functions for exploratory analyses from the Data Science Specialization, John Hopkins